GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex3_.md

 ### Enhanced Vulnerability and Capacity Assessment (EVCA)

-In order to spatially assess and identify risk factors, the EVCA recommends to conduct a mapping activitiy throughout the process where community members jointly create a spatial map, hazard & exposure map and vulnerability & capacity map (see [EVCA Toolbox](https://preparecenter.org/site/evca/toolbox/)).
+In order to spatially assess and identify risk factors, the EVCA recommends to conduct a mapping activity throughout the process where community members jointly create a spatial map, hazard & exposure map and vulnerability & capacity map (see [EVCA Toolbox](https://preparecenter.org/site/evca/toolbox/)).
 Mapping is done with paper and pen and generally on blank paper.
 The Sketch Map Tool has great potential to support a sustainable participatory mapping process by digitalizing the process while, at the same time, keeping it simple.

 ### Benefits of the Sketch Map Tool